 Drinking.
 Ok we’ve got tons of breweries.
 If you really want to get your drink on, I’d do this on Saturday and move biking to Sunday.

 If you’re downtown, you’ve got to try out Fireforge.
 This new brewery opened in 2018 and is already one of my favorites.
 The staff are friendly and they’ve got some great beer on tap.

 Yeehaw Brewing is also downtown and they’ve got a big patio plus a full menu of food.
 (I do prefer Fireforge, but go where you want to go!)

-What to get out of downtown.
+Want to get out of downtown?
 I love love love Birds Fly South.
 This brewery is located a couple miles outside of downtown at Hampton Station.
 They specialize in sours (my favorite).
 The atmosphere is amazing.

 Plus my favorite taco place (White Duck Taco) is literally next door.
 Oh and did I mention there’s ax throwing at Hampton Station.

 Yep that’s right!
 You can get your viking on and throw some axes at Craft Axe Throwing.